walaa-s/Fashion_Prediction_Unsupervised/README.md

 It predicts the fashion category of uploaded 28×28 grayscale images from the Fashion MNIST dataset.

+##You can use any image and the model will predict it
 ---

 ## 🚀 How It Works